Yosemite’s Half Dome Hiking Survival Guide

-For gung-ho day hikers who don’t mind getting up at the crack of dawn (or even earlier!), the 14- to 16-mile round-trip ascent of Half Dome is an epic adventure.
+For gung-ho day hikers who don’t mind getting up at the crack of dawn (or even earlier!), the 14- to 16-mile round-trip Half Dome hike is an epic adventure.
 In fact, it’s the most popular day hike in Yosemite (and that’s why you must apply for a permit in advance).
 Good hiking boots and gloves, plenty of extra water and food, and being in tip-top shape are necessary, too.
 But all of the advance planning and effort is definitely worth it when you’re finally standing atop the giant granite dome, soaking up the incredible panoramas of the Yosemite Valley.
 It’s a once-in-a-lifetime experience.

 The Half Dome Hike: What’s It Really Like?